dancameron/gbs-addon-paymentsense/readme.txt

 2. Activate the plugin within the WordPress admin.
 3. Enable this payment gateway by selecting it under Group Buying > Payment Settings within the WordPress admin.
 4. Configure the gateways settings after saving the payment gateway selection.
 4.1.
-Before configuring your settings it's recommended that you run a few test purchases before launching.
+After configuring your settings it's recommended that you run a few test purchases before launching.